 Third parties who provide services for us, for example, MailChimp by sending mailings.
 We select our third-party service providers with care, and based on their compliance with data laws.
 We provide these third parties with the information that is necessary to provide the service and we will have an agreement in place that requires them to operate with the same care over data protection as we do.

 Where necessary to complete a transaction or provide a service you have requested, we will need to pass on your details to third-parties.
 For example, when purchasing artwork from our online shop, we will need to pass on your name and address to the artist so that they can arrange delivery of the work to you.
 They, in turn, might need to provide your details to a courier company.
-We also provide information to TagSmart who provide certificates of authenticity.
 We will only provide the minimum amount of information necessary.

 Third parties if we run an event in conjunction with them.
 This applies in particular with the Federation of British Artists based at Mall Galleries who host our Annual Exhibition.

 Analytics and search engine providers that help us to improve our website and its use.

 Third parties in connection with restructuring or reorganisation of our operations, for example, if we merge with another charity.
 In such event we will take steps to ensure your privacy rights will be protected by the third party.

 We may also disclose your personal information if we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest.

 Other than this, we will not share your information with other organisations without your consent.